amusEcode1/Sentiment_Analysis_Product_Reviews/README.md

 ## Description
 This project is a Machine Learning and NLP-powered web application that classifies product reviews as Positive or Negative.
-It uses advanced text preprocessing, TF-IDF vectorization, and Scikit-learn classifiers (such as Logistic Regression and Naïve Bayes) to analyze sentiment in real time.
+It uses advanced text preprocessing, TF-IDF vectorization, and Scikit-learn classifiers (such as Logistic Regression and Naïve Bayes) to analyze sentiment in real time.<br>
 The app is deployed with Streamlit, allowing users to input product reviews directly and instantly view the predicted sentiment.
 This serves as a hands-on example of integrating machine learning pipelines into an interactive web app.